felixlinker/diem-unified-charter/diem-unified-charter.md

 - Define reusable format(s) for Digital Emblems
 - Define validation mechanism(s) for Digital Emblems
 - Define discovery of Digital Emblems for Digitally-Observed Assets
-- Define discovery of Digital Emblems for Physically-Discovered Assets
+- Define discovery of Digital Emblems for Physically-Observed Assets

 **BoF v2 discussion TODO: should this WG adopt both digital and physical assets?**